 Some people say age and others use the kitsch factor to separate antiques from collectibles.
 If you go by the United States Customs Service definition, an antique is 100 years old or more, so anything newer than that would be a collectible.

-Another way to look at is that items made prior to 1920 when styles distinctly changed from flowing and frilly to more modern and angular being antiques, and objects made after that time would be considered "collectibles."
+Another way to look at is that items made before 1920 when styles distinctly changed from flowing and frilly to more modern and angular being antiques, and objects made after that time would be considered "collectibles."
 This is a sliding scale and as soon as we reach 2020 and beyond, more and more objects will qualify as antiques.

 For now, items made from the Art Deco period forward are considered to be collectibles.
 A few examples of older collectibles include Depression glass, 1930s shoes, and Gone with the Wind memorabilia.